 The Truth On Whether Ghost Hunting Apps Cheat By Listening To What You're Saying Using The Microphone

-This article is more than two years old and was last updated in September 2022.
+This article is more than three years old and was last updated in September 2022.

 There are countless ghost hunting apps that run on smartphones and tablets, which claim to use the device's array of sensors and inputs to detect or communicate with spirits, but since one of the inputs built in to your phone is a microphone, how do you know it's not just listening to you in order to fake responses?